Ka'Deem Carey

-Ka'Deem Carey (born October 30, 1992) is an American professional football running back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Ka'Deem Carey (born October 30, 1992) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He is the running backs coach for the Toronto Argonauts.
 He played college football for the Arizona Wildcats, twice earning consensus All-American honors.
 He was selected by the Chicago Bears in the fourth round of the 2014 NFL draft.
-He played three seasons with the Bears before joining the Calgary Stampeders, and played one season with the Toronto Argonauts in 2024.
+He played three seasons with the Bears before joining the Calgary Stampeders, and played one season with the Argonauts in 2024 and the Saskatchewan Roughriders in 2025.

 Early life

 Carey attended Canyon del Oro High School in Oro Valley, Arizona.
 As a junior, he rushed for 2,738 yards on 224 carries with 45 touchdowns.
 As a senior, he rushed for 1,754 yards with 26 touchdowns.